yieldbot/dhoulmagus/README.md

 **NOTE**: This is usually an OS level error not a Sensu or Ruby error

 ### ERROR
 This is a catch all state.
-If you find yourself hitting a specific exit status a lot then feel free to see monitoring and we can looking at adding documentation for it.
+If you find yourself hitting a specific exit status a lot then feel free to make a pull request to add it in.

 ## Sensu Env
-This is the environment that the **Sensu-client** is running in, not the server.
-We reserve the need if load conditions present themselves to point a client, via RabbitMQ, at any given Sensu server in the monitoring infrastructure.
+This is the environment that the **Sensu-client** is running in, not the device being monitored.
+The following environments are currently supported.

 - Production
 - Staging